Scharon324/se1314/Readme.md

 What is se1314 - Just a codename that Professor gave us nothing special to it.
-This is workshop from University heres summary of each file:
+This is workshop from University heres summary of each file it contains lessons and exercises:

 ### Lesson_1: